 Florida History Day

-Florida History Day, which is sponsored by the Museum of Florida History, is an annual statewide activity that enhances the teaching and learning of history at elementary and secondary school levels.
+Florida History Day is an annual statewide activity sponsored by the Museum of Florida History.
 A Florida History Day entry can address any person, event or idea from any time or place in history, but it must relate to the 2022 National History Day theme Debate & Diplomacy in History: Successes, Failures, Consequences.